accessibilitysupported/a11ysupport.io/documentation/at/orca.md

 # Orca

-Orca free (and open source) screen reader for Linux based computers.
+Orca is a free (and open source) screen reader for Linux based computers.

 ## TODO